basti-ang/WLED-Clock/README.md

 # ESP32-Uhr

-Simple Python Script that, every minute, sends the current time to a segment name in WLED.
+Simple Python script that, every minute, sends the current time to a segment name in WLED.